Mesmaroth/Arduino-MacroKeyboard/README.md

 # Arduino Six-Key Macro Keyboard Project

-This project features a rebindable six key macro keyboard powered by an Arduino(ATmega32u4).
+This project features a rebindable six key macro keyboard powered by an Arduino (ATmega32u4).
 This project is still a work-in-progress.
 Anyone is welcome to branch off and modify this project to how they see fit.
 The Macro Key Binder is only supported in Windows only.
 There are no plans for a MacOS or Linux support.
-How ever you can still rebind keys through serial.
+How ever you can still rebind keys through [Serial](#Serial-Command-Protocol).
 You may run into issues rebinding on MacOS since the firmware is written for non-Mac keys.

 <br />